carstenSpraener/cgV19/examples/cgv19-ice/Readme.md

 The method lists all matching MPackages, reads the target cartridge from the tagged value _cgv19Cartridge_ and calls NextGen to evaluate via that cartridge.
-It ther adds the result to a StringBuffer.
+It then adds the result to a StringBuffer.

 __Note:__ The calling cartridge defines the model structure (MPackage with stereotype ```<<DockerService>>``` and target cartridge name in the